StevenBlack/vocab/million-dollar-words.md

 ### machination
 This word really rolls off the tongue.
 It means a secret plot or scheme and has a particularly sneaky and underhanded tone.
-Competitive coworkers often get involved in machinations to move up in the office hierarchy.
-Pronounced MAK-IN- AY-SHUN.

-### macroeconomics
-The study of the broad and general aspects of an economy, such as the general level of inflation, rather than of a particular aspect of a society's economy (see microeconomics).
+Competitive coworkers often get involved in machinations to move up in the office hierarchy. macroeconomics The study of the broad and general aspects of an economy, such as the general level of inflation, rather than of a particular aspect of a society's economy (see microeconomics).